Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

-To assess the reconstruction quality, the domain adaptation and the final UAD performance, we conduct various experiments on different data sets, specified in the following.
+We conduct various experiments to assess the individual features of our proposed cDDPMs.
+First, we evaluate the reconstruction quality for both healthy and unhealthy structures.
+Second, we investigate the generalization to real and simulated domain shifts between the training and test data.
+Lastly, we assess the final segmentation performance.
+For all experiments, we compare our cDDPMs to established baseline models on different data sets.
+The following subsections provide the detailed experimental settings for each individual evaluation.

-\subsubsection{Reconstruction Quality:}
+\subsubsection{Reconstruction Quality}

 To evaluate the overall reconstruction quality, we utilize the held-out test set of the healthy IXI data set and calculate similarity metrics between input and reconstruction.
 We consider the Structural Similarity Index Measure (SSIM) \cite{SSIM}, the Peak Signal To Noise Ratio (PSNR) and the Learned Perceptual Image Patch Similarity (LPIPS) as metrics to asses the reconstruction quality.
-For the feature-based LPIPs metric \cite{zhang2018unreasonable}, features are extracted by a resnet-based network, pre-trained on 3D medical data \cite{chen2019med3d}.
-Furthermore, we report the overall $l1-error$ for the healthy data set.
-As for UAD, only healthy anatomy should be estimated with high reconstruction quality, it is of interest to consider the l1 error of healthy and unhealthy anatomy separately, given the unhealthy evaluation data sets.
-Therefore, we calculate the $l1-error$ for both healthy and unhealthy anatomy, as indicated by the annotation masks and calculate an $l1-ratio$ as follows:
+For the feature-based LPIPs metric \cite{zhang2018unreasonable}, features are extracted by a ResNet-based network, pre-trained on 3D medical data \cite{chen2019med3d}.
+Furthermore, we report the reconstruction error ($l1$-error) for the healthy data set.
+For UAD, only healthy anatomy should be reconstructed.
+Hence, it is interesting to consider the $l1$-error of healthy and unhealthy anatomy separately, given the unhealthy evaluation data sets.
+Therefore, we calculate the $l1$-error for both healthy and unhealthy anatomy, as indicated by the annotation masks and calculate an $l1$-ratio as follows:

-A higher value for the $l1-ratio$ indicates that the model successfully reconstructs the healthy anatomy while struggling to reconstruct the unhealthy parts of the input, and vice versa.
-This ratio serves as a metric to assess the model's performance in capturing the distinction between healthy and unhealthy anatomical structures.
+A higher value for the $l1$-ratio indicates that the model successfully reconstructs the healthy anatomy while struggling to reconstruct the unhealthy parts of the input, and vice versa.